-On the Almanac’s hundredth anniversary, farmers were advised to plow up the old strawberry bed and plant sweet German rutabagas in July.
-Household tips ranged from ‘Music in the household should be a comfort to each member’ to ‘small red ants can be destroyed by dipping a sponge in hot lard, and placing it on the shelf where they appear.’
+The Almanac on its hundredth anniversary advised farmers to plow up the old strawberry bed and plant sweet German rutabagas in July.
+Household tips ranged from advice on music in the household (it should comfort each member) to destroying red ants.
+The secret: Dip a sponge in hot lard and place it on the shelf where they appear.

-The 1858 edition may have been used by Abraham Lincoln to get a “not guilty” verdict for his client.
-The story goes that young Abe Lincoln was defending William “Duff” Armstrong, accused of murder in Illinois.
+Abraham Lincoln may have used the 1858 edition to get a “not guilty” verdict for his client.
+The story goes that young Abe Lincoln defended William “Duff” Armstrong, accused of murder in Illinois.
 An eyewitness claimed he’d seen the murder by moonlight.
 Lincoln read from the almanac that the moon was in the first quarter and about to set on the horizon when the murder took place.

-It isn’t certain that Lincoln used The Old Farmer’s Almanac, because it wasn’t the only almanac at the time.
+Lincoln may not have used The Old Farmer’s Almanac because other almanacs existed at the time.
 The first almanac in America was printed in 1639 in Cambridge, Mass., and others followed.
-Among them was Benjamin Franklin’s Poor Richard’s Almanac in Philadelphia.
-Franklin’s sister-in-law, Ann Smith Franklin, published Rhode Island Almanac by Poor Robin in Newport, R.I.
+Benjamin Franklin published Poor Richard’s Almanac in Philadelphia.
+And Franklin’s sister-in-law, Ann Smith Franklin, published Rhode Island Almanac by Poor Robin in Newport, R.I.

 The Old Farmer’s Almanac outlasted them all.

 Robert Bailey Thomas started the Farmer’s Almanac on Oct.
 13, 1792, something he’d wanted to do for a long time.

 He was born April 24, 1766 in Grafton, Mass., the oldest son of Azubah Goodale and Robert Thomas, a farmer.
 Robert helped out with farm chores and attended the district school.
 His father had a large library that included Robert’s favorite book, Astronomy by James Ferguson.